 Phase I (The first four high rise towers): HUD approved our proposal to change the operating subsidy at four of the buildings from public housing to project-based Section 8 funding (via a Section 18 disposition process).
 This subsidy change occurred during September 2013 and transfer to the LIHTC partnership (and the accompanying affordable housing lease up) happened during FY2015.
 The Phase I budget was approximately \$124.7 million.
 Because of the great importance of this work, the agency contributed a significant amount of its own resources to Phase I: \$13.6 million (11% of the total funding).
-Construction was completed during FY2017 at each of the first four properties (Group 1: Northwest Tower & Annex, plus Gallagher Plaza; and Group 2: Hollywood East, and Sellwood Center).
+Construction was completed during FY2017 at each of the first four properties (Group 1: Northwest Tower & Annex, and Gallagher Plaza; and Group 2: Hollywood East, and Sellwood Center).

 Phase II: RAD conversions focused in two groups occurred during Fall 2017.
-Group 3 included six mixed finance properties which were not in need of renovations.(Note: Originally the subsidy conversion for one of the properties, Madrona Place, was included in Group 3.
-Subsequently, over \$3 million in deferred maintenance has been uncovered and the redevelopment financing costs will now be included in Group 7 activities.)
+Group 3 included six mixed finance properties which were not in need of renovations.
 Group 4 included three HOPE VI properties which are also newer properties that were not in need of renovations

 Phase III: To complete the RAD and Section 18 conversions, we have developed a financial strategy that allows the agency to complete the conversion process by converting public housing primarily in groups (or bundles) of properties.
 Group 5 includes two Section 18 properties and five RAD properties.
 Financial closing for Group 5 occurred in November 2018.
 Group 6 also includes two Section 18 properties along with seven RAD properties.
 Financial closing for Group 6 occurred in June 2019.
 Group 7 includes one Section 18 property and three RAD properties.
-Financial closing for Group 7 occurred in May 2021.
-Financial closing for

-Dekum Court's redevelopment - a Section 18 conversion that also incorporates Metro Regional GO Bond funding - is scheduled for March 2022.
+Financial closing for Group 7 occurred in May 2021 and will complete renovations in 2022.
+Financial closing for Dekum Court's redevelopment - a Section 18 conversion that also incorporates Metro Regional GO Bond funding - occurred in April 2022.
 The balance of our public housing portfolio is scheduled to convert to Section 8 funding by 2024.
-The properties in Group 7 are scheduled for financial closing during between 2021 and 2023.